sebmart/IAP2017-computing-ressources/README.md

 # IAP2017-computing-ressources

-Small class and reference material on using computational resources for Operations Research, particularly at MIT
+Small class and reference material created for IAP 2017 at MIT.
+Focus on using computational resources in Optimization and statistics.